 We began riding at a volunteer’s arena once a week.
 Initially there were about five riders and their parents, as volunteers, leading and side walking.
 We were at the clinic nine months and then moved to Dr. & Mrs. Lischner’s off of Barton Road, where they, too, gave graciously of their facilities and of their time.
 We were still trailering the horse for our one-day a week ride.

-We serve children from approximately age two and up with a concentration of children about four to 16 years.
-These children come from all over Sacramento and Placer Counties.
+We serve children from approximately age two and up from all over Sacramento and Placer Counties.

-As medical technology is saving more and more of these children, we will continue to see a growing need for programs for the handicapped that offer recreation as well as therapy.
-Our therapists who assist these children at their riding sessions are all registered therapists, have had special training in working with neurologically involved children, and have received special training for using the horse as a therapeutic modality.
+As medical technology is saving more and more of these children, we will continue to see a growing need for programs for the handicapped that offer recreation as well as therapeutic.
+Our therapists are all registered therapists who have had special training for working with neurologically involved children, and have received special training for using the horse as a therapeutic modality.

-Ride To Walk moved to its new permanent home, a 21-acre piece of property with a 6-acre lake, in Lincoln, CA. Although it has been a long time coming, the vision of Director, Kris Corn is to see children with all kinds of disabilities find recreation and therapy to increase the quality of life, at a permanent site.
+Ride to Walk moved to its new permanent home, a 21-acre piece of property with a 6-acre lake, in Lincoln, CA. Although it has been a long time coming, the vision of Executive Director Kris Corn is to see children with all kinds of disabilities find recreation and therapy to increase the quality of life, at a permanent site.
 With this move will come the ability to provide day camp programs for the children in the handicapped community.
-The new property will help us to realize that vision as we continue to expand and grow and partner with other groups and organizations to provide an atmosphere where the entire family of those who are disabled can go and recreate together.
-Our hopes is that someday Ride To Walk will become a model to the community to demonstrate what can be done for these children and their families.
+The new property will help us to realize that vision as we continue to expand and grow and partner with other groups and organizations to provide an atmosphere where the entire family of those who are disabled can recreate together.
+Our efforts have led Ride to Walk to become a model to the community to demonstrate what can be done for these children and their families.